ebryn/bugzilla-node/README.md

 # bugzilla-node

 A prototype REST API on top of the Bugzilla database.
+Built for use with [bugzilla-ember](https://github.com/ebryn/bugzilla-ember).

 ## Running